 Many people in Singapore will use long weekends to travel.
 The good thing about this is many people with the means to travel over a holiday often have houses that need sitters while they’re away and the disposable income to pay for them.

-House sitting is one of those rare jobs where you can literally get paid to sit on the couch, although you may be given other responsibilities like taking care of pet and collecting mail.
+House sitting is one of those rare jobs where you can literally get paid to sit on the couch.
+Although, you may be given other responsibilities like taking care of a pet and collecting mail.
 As far as part time jobs over a long weekend go, though, it’s a pretty relaxing gig.

 12. Dog Walker